Supermarine Sea Otter

 The Supermarine Sea Otter was an amphibious aircraft designed and built by the British aircraft manufacturer Supermarine.
-It was the final biplane flying boat to be designed by Supermarine; it was also the last biplane to enter service with both the Royal Navy and the Royal Air Force (RAF).
+It was the final biplane flying boat to be designed by the company, and the last biplane to enter service with both the Royal Navy and the Royal Air Force (RAF).

-The Sea Otter was developed as a refinement of the Supermarine Walrus, having been redesigned for longer range operations, to perform dive bombing and to operate from a wider range of vessels than its predecessor.
-Prior to receiving the name Sea Otter, it was known as Stingray.
-Due to Supermarine's existing commitments to the Walrus and the Supermarine Spitfire programmes, the aircraft's development was protracted.
-The maiden flight of the Sea Otter took place on 23 September 1938, while a production order was only issued in 1942 on account of the urgent wartime demands of the Second World War.
+The Sea Otter was developed as a refinement of the Supermarine Walrus.
+It was designed to be used for longer range operations, to perform dive bombing and to operate from a wider range of vessels than its predecessor.
+It was first known as the Stingray.
+The aircraft's development was protracted by Supermarine's commitments to the Walrus and the Spitfire programmes.

-Upon its introduction during the latter years of the conflict, the Sea Otter was primarily tasked with maritime patrol and air-sea rescue duties by both the RAF and the Royal Navy.
-Following the end of the conflict, numerous other operators procured the type for their own purposes; amongst these were the Royal Danish Air Force, Dutch Naval Aviation Service, and the Royal Australian Navy.
-Supermarine also undertook the conversion of surplus Sea Otters to a civilian configuration, leading to its use by civil operators as well.
+The Sea Otter first flew on 23 September 1938.
+A production order was issued in 1942.
+Upon its introduction during the latter years of the Second World War, the Sea Otter was primarily tasked with maritime patrol and air-sea rescue duties by both the RAF and the Royal Navy.
+After the war, the type was procured by the Royal Danish Air Force, Dutch Naval Aviation Service, and the Royal Australian Navy.
+Supermarine undertook the conversion of surplus Sea Otters to be used by civil operators.

 Design and development

 Background

-The origins of the Sea Otter can be traced back to the earlier Supermarine Walrus.
-Even prior to the Walrus's maiden flight, the company's design team, headed by the aeronautical engineer R. J. Mitchell, were working on an improved version that was powered by either Bristol Aquila and Bristol Perseus radial engines.
-During February 1936, Mitchell approached the Air Ministry's Director of Technical Development to determine desirable performance attributes in the tentative aircraft prior to the detailed design commencing; from these discussions, it was decided to pursue a dive bombing capability, an elevated loaded weight, longer range, and for it to be fitted with equipment for operating from both aircraft carriers and cruisers.
+The origins of the Sea Otter can be traced back to the Supermarine Walrus.
+Even prior to the Walrus's maiden flight, the company's design team, headed by R. J. Mitchell, were working on an improved version of the aircraft that was powered by either Bristol Aquila and Bristol Perseus radial engines.
+In February 1936, Mitchell approached the Air Ministry's Director of Technical Development to determine desirable performance attributes in the tentative aircraft prior to the detailed design commencing.
+From these discussions, it was decided to pursue a dive bombing capability, an elevated loaded weight, longer range, and for it to be fitted with equipment for operating from both aircraft carriers and cruisers.

 On 17 April 1936, following Supermarine's submission of technical details, including detailed drawings and costings, the Air Ministry issued instructions to proceed with a pair of prototypes.
-Progress on these two prototypes was relatively slow, having been impacted by ongoing production commitments associated with both the Walrus and the Supermarine Spitfire programmes.
+Progress on these two prototypes was slow, due to production commitments associated with both the Walrus and the Spitfire programmes.
 The most visible difference between the Walrus and the Sea Otter was in the mounting of the powerplant; while the Walrus had a rear-facing engine with a pusher propeller, the Sea Otter's engine faced forward with a tractor propeller.
 In general, the exterior of the Sea Otter was cleaner than that of the Walrus, particularly in its engine arrangement, having disposed of the offset engine alignment to counteract torque by handling this via the vertical stabiliser instead.